Eloise — My Man & Me | [Inspired Fiction] The Burn Mark on the Vinyl Tablecloth

 Performed by Eloise

 The bathroom door lock in this apartment doesn’t catch unless you pull the handle slightly upward.
 He operates on a similar mechanism.
 When we sit at the kitchen table, peeling the bruised spots off our apples, he tells me quite plainly that there is a ghost named Amy taking up the largest room in his chest.
 I don't cry or throw the paring knife.
 I just nod, pressing my thumbnail into the soft flesh of the fruit.
-It is a peculiar kind of fatigue, choosing to occupy the second-best chair in someone’s life, but once you sit down, you learn to shift your weight and endure the uneven legs.
+When you take the second-best chair in someone’s life, the cushion is usually worn in the shape of someone else.
+But you sit down anyway, and simply figure out how to rest against the hard wood.

-"We are elbow to elbow in a narrow kitchen, stubbornly defending our right to simply make it to tomorrow together."
+"We are elbow to elbow in a narrow kitchen, simply letting today turn into tomorrow."

 We bicker over the wet towels left on the bathroom tiles and the harsh way I scrape the bottom of the frying pan with a metal spatula.
-I know I am not a quiet, decorative presence; I take up too much space, I talk too loudly over the evening news, and I grate on his nerves until the tension stretches tight like a thin rubber band.
+I know I am not a delicate presence.
+I leave my things everywhere, I talk over the television, and sometimes I just get on his nerves for no good reason.
 Yet, when the argument peaks, he doesn't walk out the door.
 He simply sighs, takes the spatula from my hand, and turns on the sink faucet.

 Friends ask why I stay.
-I never know how to explain the sheer gravity of his winter coat thrown over the back of the dining chair, or the distinct, steady rhythm of his breathing when he finally sleeps facing the wall.
-I have tried the neatly ironed loves before—the ones that demand a perfect, upright posture I simply cannot maintain.
-This is unwashed coffee mugs, heavy footsteps, and the familiar metallic click of a plastic lighter.
+I never know how to explain the sheer gravity of his winter coat thrown over the back of the dining chair, or the rhythm of his breathing when he finally falls asleep facing the wall.
+But with him, there is nothing to ruin.
+It is just unwashed coffee mugs, heavy footsteps, and the familiar metallic click of a plastic lighter.

-We sit under the low hum of the exhaust fan, the only sound filling the quiet of the night.
-He cracks open a beer, sliding it across the bare table toward me.
-I press the aluminum against my lower lip, tasting the faint metallic tang.
-We do not discuss the morning, nor do we talk about Amy.
+We sit under the low hum of the exhaust fan, the only sound filling the room at night.
+He cracks open a beer, sliding it across the table toward me.
+I press the cold can to my bottom lip.
+We don't talk about the morning, and we don't bring up Amy.

-He exhales a long, gray plume of smoke that briefly obscures his face, and through that hazy ring, he flashes a small, familiar smile.
-I reach out, letting my index finger trace the burn mark on the vinyl tablecloth, right next to where his hand quietly rests.
+He exhales a long stream of smoke that briefly obscures his face, and through the haze, he flashes a small smile.
+I reach out, letting my index finger trace the burn mark on the vinyl tablecloth, next to where his hand rests.

 Leaving the Porch Light On